launchflow/buildflow-docs/docs/walk-throughs/local_pubsub_streaming.md

 :::

 ### Publish Data

-Once the pipeline is running you can publish messages to it with:
+Once the application is running you can publish messages to it with:

 ```
 python -m buildflow.samples.local_pubsub_publish --value=2